18F/ReVAL/README.md

 ## API

-For more information on how to use the API for validation.
+To perform data validation with API.
 See [API documentation](docs/api.md).

 ---